 The main attraction of any live event is (or should be) the content.
-At HubSpot's upcoming event INBOUND 2012, for example, we have 60 breakout sessions and 6 keynote sessions designed to attract thousands of attendees.
+At HubSpot's upcoming INBOUND event, for example, we have 60 breakout sessions and 6 keynote sessions designed to attract thousands of attendees.

 But sometimes, it's the little things that make an event go the extra mile.
 The special surprises the coordinators throw in.
 The prizes companies hand out.
 The contests that take place.
 You know, the free swag!
 Really cool event swag can make an event truly go that extra mile -- but truly lame swag can make your attendees grumble and look for the nearest trash can.

 So to help all the conference coordinators out there, we've collected examples of the best and worst swag we've come across at conferences to help inspire you to make an awesome swag bag, and leave behind all the lame trinkets that ultimately end up in the dumpster.